Nexus Dynamics

 Pattern Analysis Confidential

-Harvests telemetry from every Nexus product to map human behavior.
-Tracks transactions, communications, movements—building predictive models that border on precognition.
+Harvests telemetry from every Nexus product to map human behavior at scale.
+Tracks transactions, communications, movements, neural interface activity.
+The predictive models this produces border on precognition.
+The analysts who run them have stopped being surprised by things.
+Several have requested transfers.
+The requests are processed slowly.

 Core Values